 This Diagnostic Trouble Code (DTC) may be stored as history without affecting the operation of the module.
 If DTC is stored only as history and not current, do not replace the module.
 DTC will never set as current during testing unless a non-recoverable memory failure.
 Intermittent interruptions to either hot at all times supply or processor ground will cause the module to set DTC.
 If this DTC is retrieved as both current and history, replace the module that set DTC.

-Labor: 1.0The cost of diagnosing the B1004 BUICK code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B1004 Buick code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.